FIVIL/TicTacToe/README.md

 | src/TicTacToe.sol   | 98.72% (77/78)   | 90.15% (119/132) | 80.30% (53/66)   | 85.71% (12/14) |
 | src/TicTacToeV2.sol | 72.67% (109/150) | 69.66% (163/234) | 48.18% (53/110)  | 77.27% (17/22) |
 | Total               | 81.58% (186/228) | 77.05% (282/366) | 60.23% (106/176) | 80.56% (29/36) |

+### Upgradeability

+Adding upgradeability can potentially increase the attack surface of the contract, specially if the developers do not know how the patterns work under the hood and what functions are involved.

+In order to add upgradeability to this game we have taken advantage of OpenZeppelin open source contracts using **UUPS Proxy** pattern which can reduce the gas costs by brining the upgrade functions within the implementation contact.

+1. **Initializer**: Upgradable contracts use initializers instead of constructors.
+However, considering that this is simply a function unlike constructors, it is important to make sure they are being called at the right time and only once.

+2. **authorizeUpgrade**: The UUPS proxy pattern calls for having this function in all the implementation contracts in order to be able to upgrade them later on.
+Lack of proper access control enforcement for this function can create a huge vulnerability and enable anyone to upgrade the contract to the implementation of their choosing potentially stealing everything.
+Also, lack of this function can remove the upgradeability functionality marking that implementation final.